bennyp85/sit320-advanced-algorithms/module 1/module1-tasks.md

 show that anaconda is installed/working in vscode

 ### Task 6
-evidence that sit320 has it's own venv
+evidence that i have an sit320 venv

 ### Task 7
-evidence that python is running
+evidence that python is running on my machine

 ### Task 8
 write a few test cases for the tic-tac-toe game